Gigajoules to Quads Converter

 How to Convert Gigajoules to Quads

-To convert a gigajoule measurement to a quad measurement, multiply the energy by the conversion ratio.
-One gigajoule is equal to 9.4782E-10 quads, so use this simple formula to convert:
+Since one gigajoule is equal to 9.4782E-10 quads, you can use this simple formula to convert:

-The energy in quads is equal to the gigajoules multiplied by 9.4782E-10.
+The energy in quads is equal to the energy in gigajoules multiplied by 9.4782E-10.

 Gigajoules and quads are both units used to measure energy.
 Keep reading to learn more about each unit of measure.